obuseme/wbdl-android-interview/README.md

 		* Title
 		* Thumbnail
 		* Issue number
-* Note: The detail screen requires two API calls - one for the first page of comics in the series, and one for the first page of characters in the series.
+* Note: The detail screen requires two API calls - one for the first page of series in the series, and one for the first page of characters in the series.
 The UI of the screen should remain in a loading state until both API requests complete.

 ## Requirements
 * Use min API 21